Gloria333-ikirezi/oracle_pdb_ass_II_29118_Gloria/README.md

 1. Invalid container (CDB$ROOT) during login
    → Used SHOW CON_NAME to verify current container and switched using ALTER SESSION SET CONTAINER.

-2. ORA-00942: view or table does not exist
+2. 'View or table does not exist' error:
    → Ensured connection as SYSDBA before querying dynamic views such as v$pdbs.

 3. OEM login popup repeatedly appearing